anaplian-io/anaplian/packages/djan-seriy/README.md

 ## Features

-Djan-Seriy illustrates the following features of Anaplian:
+Djan-Seriy illustrates the following behaviors:

 - Uses event handlers to log the agent's outputs and action results.
 - Sets a shutdown hook to gracefully shut down the agent on `CTRL + c`.